iamshadmirza/BlogsByShad/blogs/websocket-basics/README.md

 Now this will make more sense.
 > `Headers` Event is emitted before the response headers are written to the socket as part of the handshake.
 This allows you to inspect/modify the headers before they are sent.

->Which means you can modify the Header to accept, reject or anything else as you like.
+> This means you can modify the Header to accept, reject or anything else as you like.
 By default, it accepts the request.

 Similarly, we can add one more event `connection` which is emitted when the handshake is complete.
 We will send a message to the Client upon successfully establishing a connection.
 Let's see how:-
 ```javascript